Did you know that you can order live chickens in the mail? Here is my experience with mail-order chicks.

 On March 5th, 2015, I awoke to the sounds of soft ice pellets hitting the ground.
-I wasn’t alarmed by the sound – in fact it was somewhat soothing.
+I wasn’t alarmed by the sound – in fact, it was somewhat soothing.
 The weatherman had predicted ice for Alabama, so it didn’t come as a surprise.
 What did surprise me, though, was the call that would come five minutes after I woke up.
 It was the Post Office.

 I knew that my chickens from Mt.
 Healthy were going to be sent via the post office, but I had no clue that I would be called to come and get them.
-The lady that called was really nice and told me that they had arrived around 2:30, but that she didn’t want to call me at that time.
-I hurriedly got ready and drove the few miles to go pick up my new baby chicks.
+The lady who called was really nice and told me that they had arrived around 2:30, but that she didn’t want to call me at that time.
+I hurriedly got ready and drove the few miles to pick up my new baby chicks.

 The workers at the post office knew why I was there.
 Who, in her right mind, would show up shortly after 5 am on a day that schools and businesses were going to be closed due to bad weather?
 That would be me.